-In connection with this offering, we intend to adopt a 2016 Equity Incentive Award Plan in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of the Company and certain of its affiliates and to enable the Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
-We expect that the 2016 Equity Incentive Award Plan will become effective upon the closing of this offering.
+In connection with this offering, we adopted our 2016 Equity Incentive Award Plan in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of the Company and certain of its affiliates and to enable the Company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+The 2016 Equity Incentive Award Plan will become effective immediately prior to the consummation of this offering.
 For additional information about the 2016 Equity Incentive Award Plan, please see the section entitled "Equity Compensation Plans and Other Benefit Plans-2016 Equity Incentive Award Plan" below.